A systematic formulation of chiral anomalous magnetohydrodynamics: Discussions

 \section{Discussions}

 We have given a general formulation of EFTs for electromagnetic fields in general media.
 The specific form of the action depends on the choice of a derivative expansion scheme.
 Here we focused on the regime for MHD, and restrict to the case where flow velocities and temperature variations can be neglected.
 We then considered the situation with chiral charged matter and ABJ anomaly.
 The resulting theory gives dynamical field generalization of the chiral magnetic effect, the chiral separation effect, and the chiral electric separation effect.
-Linearized around the equilibrium configuration of a constant magnetic field reveals the presence of the chiral magnetic wave and predicts its wave velocity.
-We also present a simple full nonlinear model for the chiral plasma instability.
+Linearizing around the equilibrium configuration of a constant magnetic field reveals that the chiral magnetic wave does not survive {dynamical electromagnetic fields, but a new \dcmw\ emerges.
+We predict its wave velocity.} We also present a simple full nonlinear model for the chiral plasma instability.

 Understanding possible field-dependence of various transport parameters in realistic applications (e.g. heavy ion collisions, Dirac and Weyl semimetals, electroweak plasmas and neutron stars) is clearly of crucial importance.
 It would be instructive to find toy models in which such field-dependences can be explicitly worked out, and study the physical implications of such dependence on the evolution of the MHD equations.
 Holographic systems should provide a good such laboratory.